Funeral planned for Missouri teen shot by police as clashes persist

 "The people who are rioting and looting are not the people who live in this area.
 They come down here and they wait for the action to start," said Arlando Travis, 38, owner of a local landscaping business.

-"We overpoliced for a few days, and then we completely underpoliced," U.S. Senator Claire McCaskill, a Missouri Democrat who was traveling to Ferguson on Tuesday, told cable channel MSNBC.
+"We overpoliced for a few days, and then we completely underpoliced," U.S. Senator Claire McCaskill, a Missouri Democrat who was travelling to Ferguson on Tuesday, told cable channel MSNBC.

 She said she was working with local leaders on new methods, such as screening for weapons and moving protest areas away from the business district to open green spaces.